sandeepg98/java-datamunger-assignment-step1-stackroute/PROBLEM.md

 ## Our task 1 involves three steps, given below:

 1) Write a program to read the query string as input and split them into words.
-Print the output on console as given below:
+Print the output on the console as given below:

     Input String : 	select * from ipl.csv where season > 2014 and city = 'Bangalore'